The Sound of Silence in Social Networks: Introduction

-\emph{Memoryless framework $\SOMminus$.} In this model, silent agents are excluded from the opinion updates of the agents they would typically influence.
-Additionally, agents become silent at a given time (thus withholding their opinions) if their views do not align with the majority of their non-silent contacts.
-This framework is called the \emph{memoryless silence opinion} model ($\SOMminus$), as the previous opinions of silent agents are not retained.
-This corresponds to a social scenario in which opinions (expressed as messages, posts, etc.) are removed once they have been accessed.
+\emph{Memoryless framework $\SOMminus$.} In these models, silent agents are excluded from the opinion updates of the agents they would otherwise influence.
+Additionally, agents become silent at a given time if their views do not align with the majority of their non-silent contacts.
+This framework is called the \emph{silence opinion memoryless } ($\SOMminus$) models, as the previous opinions of silent agents are not retained.
+This corresponds to a social scenario in which opinions (e.g., expressed in posts) are removed once they have been accessed.

-Notice that ignoring silent agents at a given time unit amounts to removing certain edges from the underlying influence graph at that time.
-Thus, a fundamental distinction from the DeGroot model is that $\SOMminus$ exhibits \emph{dynamic influence}; i.e., edges may disappear and reappear during opinion evolution.
+Notice that ignoring silent agents at a given time unit amounts to removing certain edges from the influence graph at that time.
+Thus, a fundamental distinction from DeGroot models is that $\SOMminus$ models exhibit \emph{dynamic influence} as edges may disappear and reappear during opinion evolution.

-\emph{Memory-based framework $\SOMplus$.} In this model, agents choose to be silent if their opinion does not align with the most recent public opinions of \emph{the majority of} their contacts.
-In addition, when their current opinion is unknown, their most recent public opinion is taken into account in the update.
-Furthermore, silent agents are not excluded from the opinion updates of the agents they influence.
-This framework is called the \emph{memory-based silence opinion} model ($\SOMminus$), as some previous opinions are retained.
+\emph{Memory-based framework $\SOMplus$.} In these models, agents choose to be silent if their opinion does not align with the most recent public opinions of \emph{the majority of} their contacts.
+Unlike in $\SOMplus$ models, silent agents \emph{are not excluded} from the opinion updates of the agents they influence: when their current opinion is unknown, their most recent public opinion is taken into account in the update.
+This framework is called the \emph{silence opinion memory-based} ($\SOMplus$) models, as the most recent opinion of each agent is retained.

-A property that distinguishes $\SOMplus$ from the DeGroot model (and $\SOMminus$) is that the latter is a \emph{Markovian} process: The next state depends on the current state but not the past states.
-Thus, $\SOMplus$ is a \emph{history-dependent} model but with limited memory; only the most recent public opinions are retained.
-We will show that this limited memory will have an impact in opinion formation and consensus.
+A property that distinguishes $\SOMplus$ models from classic DeGroot models (and $\SOMminus$ models) is that the latter are \emph{Markovian} processes: The next state depends on the current state but not the past states.
+Thus, $\SOMplus$ models are \emph{history-dependent} but with very limited memory; only most recent public opinions are remembered.
+We will show that this minimal notion of memory has an impact on consensus.